 - Axon 13 Medication prescribed for acute migraine attack

-- Axon 25 Overuse of barbiturate containing medications for primary headache disorders and overuse assessment (Combined measures Axon 14 and Axon 21 based on CMS requirements)
+- Axon 25 Overuse of barbiturate and opioids for primary headache disorders (Combined measures Axon 14 and Axon 21 based on CMS requirements)

 Quality Improvement Measures (Not eligible for MIPS submission)

 - Measure Validation

 What steps are being taken to check the validity of the Axon Registry measures?